Vyral/base-template/_posts/2021-10-05-how-has-st--george-changed-in-the-last-80-years.md

 {% include excerpt.html %}

-Today, I’m joined by one of the greatest St. George legends in living memory: My dad\!
+Today I’m joined by one of the greatest St. George legends in living memory: my dad\!
 Dale Larkin is 80 years young, so I thought it would be interesting to walk around the city with him and find out how it’s changed in the last 80 years.
 While St. George has changed a lot since my dad was a kid, there are some things that haven’t changed at all.

 **You can watch our full journey in the video above or skip to each location using the timestamps provided below:**